CalPolyCPE/cpe202_project_1/ass1.md

 * Since 52 is divisible by 4, you may multiply the last two digits (resulting in 10) and return these 10 bears.
 This leaves you with 42 bears.

 You have reached the goal!
-Write a recursive function to meet this specification:
+In a file named bears.py, write a recursive function to meet this specification:
 ```
 def bears(n):
     """A True return value means that it is possible to win